himanihassija/B2B-Job-Signal-Scraper/README.md

 ADZUNA_APP_KEY=your_app_key
 ```

-The script auto-loads `.env` on startup — no extra dependency needed.
+The script auto-loads `.env` on startup, no extra dependency needed.

 ### 4. (Optional) Google Sheets auto-push